Joanna Trollope

-Joanna Trollope (/'trɒləp/ TROL-əp; born 9 December 1943) is an English writer.
-She has also written under the pseudonym of Caroline Harvey.
-Her novel Parson Harding's Daughter won in 1980 the Romantic Novel of the Year Award by the Romantic Novelists' Association.
+Joanna Trollope (/'trɒləp/ TROL-əp; 9 December 1943 – 11 December 2025) was an English writer.
+She also wrote under the pseudonym of Caroline Harvey.
+Her novel Parson Harding's Daughter won the 1980 Romantic Novel of the Year Award by the Romantic Novelists' Association.

-Early life
+Early life, family and education

-Trollope was born on 9 December 1943 in her grandfather's rectory in Minchinhampton, Gloucestershire, England, daughter of Rosemary Hodson and Arthur George Cecil Trollope.
-Her father was an Oxford University classics graduate who became head of a small building society.
+Joanna Trollope was born on 9 December 1943 at her grandfather's rectory in Minchinhampton, Gloucestershire, England, the daughter of Rosemary Hodson and Arthur George Cecil Trollope.
+Her father was head of a small building society and an Oxford University classics graduate.
 Her mother was an artist and writer.
-Her father was away for war service in India when she was born; he returned when she was three.
+Her father was away for Second World War service in India when she was born; he returned when she was three years old.
 The family settled in Reigate, Surrey.
-Trollope has a younger brother and sister.
-She was educated at Reigate County School for Girls, gaining a scholarship to St Hugh's College, Oxford in 1961.
+Trollope had a younger brother and sister.
+She was educated at Reigate County School for Girls, gaining a scholarship to St Hugh's College, Oxford, in 1961.
 She read English.

-Her father was of the same family as the Victorian novelist Anthony Trollope; she is his fifth-generation niece, and is a cousin of the writer and broadcaster James Trollope.
-Of inheriting the name, she has said:
+Victorian novelist Anthony Trollope was her fifth-generation uncle, and she was a cousin of the writer and broadcaster James Trollope.
+Of inheriting the name, she remarked:

-"Oddly my name has been no professional help at all!
-It seems to have made no difference...
-I admire him hugely, both for his benevolence and his enormous psychological perception".
+Oddly my name has been no professional help at all!
+It seems to have made no difference ...
+I admire him hugely, both for his benevolence and his enormous psychological perception.

 Career

 From 1965 to 1967, she worked at the Foreign and Commonwealth Office.
 While a civil servant, she researched Eastern Europe and the relations between China and the developing world.
 From 1967 to 1979, she was employed in a number of teaching posts before she became a writer full-time in 1980.

 Trollope began writing historical romances under the pseudonym of Caroline Harvey, the first names of her father's parents.
 She formed the view that: "It was the wrong genre for the time."
-Encouraged by her second husband, Ian Curteis, she switched to the contemporary fiction for which she has become known.
+Encouraged by her second husband, Ian Curteis, she switched to the contemporary fiction for which she became known.
 The Choir, published in 1987, was her first contemporary novel.
 The Rector's Wife, published in 1991, displaced Jeffrey Archer from the top of the hardback bestseller lists.
 As an explanation, she said in 2006: "except for thrillers there was nothing in the middle ground of the traditional novel, which is where I think I am."
 In 1992, only Jilly Cooper's Polo and Archer's As the Crow Flies were stronger paperback bestsellers.
 "I think my books are just the dear old traditional novel making a quiet comeback", she told Geraldine Bedell in a 1993 interview for The Independent on Sunday.